adelton/acme-tiny/README.md

 behaviour can thus be achieved with
 ```
    --challenge-deploy 'read d t ka ; echo "$ka" > /var/www/acme-challenges/"$t"'
+   --challenge-cleanup 'read d t ka ; rm -f /var/www/acme-challenges/"$t"'
 ```
+There is also a `--challenge-cleanup` counterpart, run with the same input after the authorization passed and the challenge material is no longer needed.

 But you probably want to use this version of the script for cases like
 ```
    --challenge-deploy /usr/local/bin/acme-challenge-deploy